kamd/edscenicroute/readme.md

 ## Frameworks and Build Requirements

-The server side runs on [ASP.NET Core](https://github.com/aspnet/Home), on top of .NET Core 2.1.
+The server side runs on [ASP.NET Core](https://github.com/aspnet/Home), on top of .NET Core 2.2.

-The client side uses the new and experimental [Blazor](https://blazor.net/) framework, C# running on WebAssembly.
-Currently this project uses Blazor 0.6, requirements to build are listed on the [Blazor website](https://blazor.net/docs/get-started.html).
+The client side is written in [TypeScript](https://www.typescriptlang.org/), using the [React](https://reactjs.org/) framework, with the help of [Create React App](https://facebook.github.io/create-react-app/).
+See the latter for build requirements, namely npm.

 ## Live Version